loftwah/blog/src/content/blog/ollama.md

 ---
-title: 'Unlocking the Power of GGUF Models Locally'
+title: "Unlocking the Power of GGUF Models Locally with Ollama"
-description: 'Unlocking the Power of GGUF Models Locally with Ollama: A Personal Journey'
+description: "Harnessing the Power of GGUF Models Locally with Ollama: A Personal Journey"
-pubDate: 'Oct 24 2024'
+pubDate: "Oct 24 2024"
-heroImage: '/images/blog-gguf.jpg'
+heroImage: "/images/blog-gguf.jpg"
 ---

 # Unlocking the Power of GGUF Models Locally with Ollama: A Personal Journey